 Now you can select the domain you want your WordPress site on.
 (Note that if you haven’t set up a domain yet, you can get it from the Domains tab in your Bluehost dashboard.)

-Now that that’s done, you can click on the Login to WordPress link to enter the admin area of your WordPress website.
+Now that that’s done, you can click on the Login to WordPress link to enter the admin area and the WordPress dashboard of your WordPress website.

 That’s it, you’re done!
 You have successfully installed WordPress on Bluehost.

 Installing WordPress on HostGator is also very easy and fast.
 Just follow the steps below to install WordPress on HostGator.

 After you sign up for HostGator, log in to your account.
 From the dashboard, click QuickInstall under the Software section.

 After you have clicked on QuickInstall, you will then be taken on the next screen, click on WordPress to launch the installation wizard.

 You’ll be asked to select a domain name where you want to install WordPress.
 You can leave the directory field blank.
 Click on the Next button to continue.

 On the next screen, enter your site details such as site title, admin username, first and last name, and an email address to which you have access to.
 Once you have entered the details, click on Install to start the installation.